Mark Hamill Calls ‘Rise Of Skywalker’ ‘Bittersweet’ As He Reflects On His Final Time Playing Luke Skywalker

 Many of the comments were filled with emotion and gratitude.

-“nooooooooo don’t make me cry,” one user tweeted with a frowning emoji.
+“Nooooooooo don’t make me cry,” one user tweeted with a frowning emoji.

 “I’m okay,” another responded followed by a GIF of a child breaking into tears.